 If a compliance averaging time for an emission limit is longer than the averaging time for the applicable NAAQS (here, one hour), EPA guidance provides a method of calculating an "equivalent" longer-term emission limit where appropriate.
-The adjustment method suggested by EPA is to scale the longer-term average emission limit by the ratio of each source's historic 99th percentile one-hour average emission rate to its 99th percentile longer-term average emission limit allows a higher level of emissions variability than the short-term limit.
+11 The adjustment method suggested by EPA is to scale the longer-term average emission limit by the ratio of each source's historic 99th percentile one-hour average emission rate to its 99th percentile longer-term average emission rate.
+The premise of this method is that a longer-term emission limit allows a higher level of emissions variability than the short-term limit.
 Thus, a larger short-term limit needs to be input to the model in order to account for this variability.
 The SO2 emission limits for three of the modeled sources at Cedar Bay are based on 3-hour averaging periods so this adjustment process was used.
 The analysis was performed using CEMS data from 2012-2014 and is summarized in Table 7.